zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Validating successful configuration with `/registry`

 Use the `/registry` endpoint to validate successful configuration.
 The response should contain all API ML domains represented by `apimlId`, and information about onboarded services.

-## Gateway static definition example
+## Gateway static definition example (deprecated)

+The gateway static definition file should be stored together with other statically onboarded services.
+The default location is `/zowe/runtime/instance/workspace/api-mediation/api-defs/`.
+There is no naming restriction of the filename, but the file extension must be `yml`.

+This method is deprecated in favor of dynamic onboarding.
 This file should be stored together with other statically onboarded services.
 The default location is `/zowe/runtime/instance/workspace/api-mediation/api-defs/`.
 There is no naming restriction of the filename, but the file extension must be yml.

 **Example:**